Helpful Links for Whistler Adaptive members

 Whistler Adaptive Sports Program offers bursaries of up to $1,000 to athletes who demonstrate a need for financial assistance.
 If one is awarded the bursary, the funds can be used to cover the cost of Whistler Adaptive activities.
 Bursaries are awarded on an annual basis from August 1 to July 31.
 We accept applications throughout the fiscal year, but we encourage individuals to apply as soon as possible because funds are limited and based on a first come first serve basis.

 Group Getaways & Adventures with the help of Whistler Adaptive

 Whistler Adaptive can help pull together a great itinerary of sightseeing, adrenaline-inducing adventures, outdoor exercise and therapeutic recreation.
-Check out the great weekend Spinal Cord Injury BC had with us in Whistler in August 2014.
+We have organized trips for groups like Spinal Cord Injury BC and many more.
 Whistler Adaptive organized a weekend of bungee jumping, ziplining, kayaking, hand-cycling and Peak2Peak Gondola viewing.
 Get in touch if you'd like us to help create the perfect holiday for your needs.

 Other great organizations providing great services for people with disabilities:

 BC Mobility Opportunities Services - Learn more about the Trail Rider and how people with physical disabilities can use them to explore the valley and alpine mountain trails.